 Sales of our ADSs or common shares in the public market, or the perception that such sales could occur, could cause the market price of our ADSs to decline.
-As of December 31, 2013, we had 156,012,492 common shares outstanding, including 87,742,718 common shares represented by 43,871,359 ADSs.
+As of December 31, 2014, we had 147,019,802 common shares outstanding, including 78,717,028 common shares represented by 39,358,514 ADSs.
 All ADSs are freely transferable without restriction or additional registration under the Securities Act of 1933, as amended, or the Securities Act.
 The remaining common shares outstanding are available for sale, subject to any volume and other restrictions as applicable under Rule 144 under the Securities Act.
-TPG Asia holds 12,000,000 of our outstanding common shares.
-TPG Asia is also the holder of approximately US\$75 million agreement principal amount of a convertible note, which is convertible into our common shares at an initial conversion rate of US\$3.00 per common share, subject to certain adjustments.
-We have filed a resale registration statement covering the resale in the United States of ADS representing the common shares issued to TPG Asia and the common shares issuable upon conversion of the convertible note held by TPG Asia.
+According to an amended Schedule 13D filed by TPG Asia in November 2014, TPG Asia holds 12,000,000 of our outstanding common shares.
+We have filed a resale registration statement covering the resale in the United States of ADS representing the common shares issued to TPG Asia.
 To the extent that common shares are sold into the market, the market price of our ADSs could decline.